upsideos/upsideos-solana-rwa/README.md

 To allow trading between Foreign Reg S account addresses but forbid flow back to US Reg D account addresses until the end of the Reg D lockup period

-- Call `updateWalletGroup(currentGroupId, groupIDForRegS)` to configure settings for Reg S investors
+- Call `updateWalletGroup(address, groupIDForRegS)` to configure settings for Reg S investors
-- Call `updateWalletGroup(currentGroupId, groupIDForRegD)` to configure settings for Reg D investors
+- Call `updateWalletGroup(address, groupIDForRegD)` to configure settings for Reg D investors
 - `initializeTransferRule(groupIDForRegS, groupIDForRegS, addressTimelock)` allow Reg S trading
 - A token transfer for between allowed groups will succeed if:
   - the `addressTimelock` time has passed; and